What You Do Speaks So Loudly that I Cannot Hear What You Say

 For many years, i kept wishing to trek Mount Everest Base Camp but never actually did anything about it.

-This series of posts will be journal like so, it’ll be personal and hopefully more enjoyable.
+Anyway, this series of posts will be journal like so, it’ll be personal and hopefully enjoyable.
 So if you or know someone who wants to SOLO TREK EBC then you should subscribe for all the info that is coming your way including the most googled item – where to stay during those trekking days.

 26th Feb 2017